Dr. Vincent A. Miller

 Room 3106, Student Union

-The Division of Student Affairs is charged with responsibility for student life outside the classroom and includes the following departmental areas: Career Opportunities, Cooperative Education, Counseling Center, Health Services, Alcohol and Other Drug Education, Student Conduct, Housing and Residence Life, Health Promotions, Student Life (Student Union, Greek Life, Homecoming, Parents’ Weekend, Volunteer Services, and Student Organizations), Campus Recreation (Student Recreation Center, Ropes Challenge Course, IM Fields, and Outdoor Rental Center), Parent Programs, and Student Publications.
+The Division of Student Affairs is charged with responsibility for student life outside the classroom and includes the following departmental areas: Campus Recreation (Student Recreation Center, Ropes Challenge Course, IM Fields, and Outdoor Rental Center), Career Opportunities and Volunteer Services, Counseling Center, Dean of Students, Health Services (Health Promotions), Housing and Residence Life, Student Conduct, Student Life (Student Union, Greek Life, Leadership, Homecoming, Parents’ Weekend, and Student Organizations), and Student Diversity and Inclusion.
 It is the division’s philosophy that students’ non-academic experiences are important to both their formal education and personal development.
 The Vice President for Student Affairs coordinates the activities within the Division of Student Affairs.
 The Vice President’s office is available to serve the needs of students as well as parents, alumni, and faculty and staff with student concerns.
 The Vice President for Student Affairs Office can be reached at 229-333-5941 and is located on the third floor of the Student Union.
 Valdosta State University is committed to the idea that total education involves more than academic pursuit.
 For more information, click here.

-The Office of Student Life is located on the third floor of the Student Union.
-Student Life offers opportunities to enhance our students’ collegiate experience with co-curricular activities that include Greek Life, Campus Activities Board, Volunteer Services, and over 175 various clubs and organizations.
+The Office of Student Life is located on the second floor of the Student Union.
+Student Life offers opportunities to enhance our students’ collegiate experience with co-curricular activities that include Greek Life, Campus Activities Board, Student Leadership, Fire Pit, and over 175 various clubs and organizations.
 This office is also responsible for annual events such as Parents’ Weekend, Homecoming, Fall Explosion, and the Happening.
 Student involvement on campus can enhance students’ academic and personal development.
-For more information on what is going on around campus and how to join or create a new organization, please visit Campus Connect and log in with your BlazeVIEW password or visit the Office of Student Life.
+For more information on what is going on around campus and how to join or create a new organization, please visit Blazer Link and log in with your MyVSU password or visit the Office of Student Life.

 Clubs and Organizations